michaelkernaghan/gameofsheep/docs/white_paper.md

 </div>

 ## Paddock Improvements
+In the original game, pastures consisted of 5 paddocks and sheep were measured in pens of 200.
+While these partitions are abstracted away in the decentralized game, we may retain the terminology for explaining the game's rules.

-Move your sheep through a series of improved pastures.
-Pay the costs of raising sheep for the market.
-Make money from selling wool and use it to improve pasture.
-A player may invest their sheep tokens into one of three
+Move your sheep through a series of improved pastures!
+Pay the costs of raising sheep for the market!
+Make money from selling wool and use it to improve pasture!

+A player may invest their sheep tokens into one of three Liquidity pools:
-Liquidity pools:

 - Natural Pasture LP
 - Improve Pasture LP
 - Irrigated Pasture LP

 Transfer of sheep from a pool to a more advanced pool carries a fee and can only be conducted under conditions such as no drought, having provided liquidity in the prerequisite pool, and so forth.